lenasterg/ls_cybersyn/README.md

 ls_cybersyn
 ===========

-cybersyn plugin "hacked" to pull feed only on demand
+cybersyn plugin "edited" to pull feed only on demand